NHOrus/srwq-compilation/episode-05.md

 This is the quietest thing you've said all day.
 This only makes it more pronounced.
 Irm shivers a little.

-"....It was a few months ago.
+"...It was a few months ago.
 We'd just fought off a big palooka, someone called Dark Brain, massive guy from another dimension.
 We thought we'd seen the last of him, but then, the Cracks started happening.

 "Stuff just started... to change.
 It would disappear, and something similar but different would be there in its place.
 The New York crater disappeared, and in its place was a big dome with a different city inside, deserted except for tomato plants.
 A whole colony disappeared, and in its place was a gigantic laser cannon, crewed by a bunch of German guys who thought they were 'New-types'.
 We found a floating island full of weird monster-robots, and a giant red spear at the South Pole.